d2l-ai/d2l-en/chapter_computer-vision/kaggle-gluon-cifar10.md

 ### Organize the Data Set

-We need to organize data sets to facilitate model training and testing.
-The following `read_label_file` function will be used to read the label file for the training data set.
+We need to organize datasets to facilitate model training and testing.
+The following `read_label_file` function will be used to read the label file for the training dataset.
 The parameter `valid_ratio` in this function is the ratio of the number of examples in the validation set to the number of examples in the original training set.

 ```{.python .input  n=3}
 def read_label_file(data_dir, label_file, train_dir, valid_ratio):